Sonoran-Software/Sonoran-Radio-Docs/tutorials/getting-started/installing-the-in-game-resource.md

 ---
-description: Learn how to download and install the in-game resource.
+description: Learn how to download and install the Sonoran Radio FiveM resource.
 ---

-# Installing the In-Game Resource
+# Installing the FiveM In-Game Resource

+This guide installs the Sonoran Radio resource for **FiveM**.
+ER:LC does not require a game resource; follow [Configure a Game Integration](configure-game-integration.md#erlc) instead.

 ## A. One-Click Installation (RocketNode)